 Oak has the distinction of making whiskey barrels and it is also used by the leather industry.
 In addition, Japanese oak makes good professional drums.

 |Botanical name||Quercus rubra||Liriodendron tulipifera|

 |Color||Light to medium brown with a reddish tint||Light grey with a greenish cast|

 |Durability||Highly durable||Moderately durable but no resistance to rot or insects|

 |Strength||Extremely strong||Needs extra support|

 |Workability||Yes||Easy but leaves fuzzy edges|

 |Special features if any||Used in the tannery and brewery industries||Nothing significant|

-We chose to compare these widely different types of wood, oak, and poplar, because of their extensive use in woodworking for various purposes.
+We chose to compare these very different types of woods because of their extensive use in woodworking for various purposes.
 Sometimes, you may have a project that calls for expensive wood, but with backing from a much cheaper variety of wood.